 The Azure Data Lake Storage connector provides an interface for creating an Azure Data Lake Storage connection, the foundation used for generating instances of Azure Data Lake Storage activities.
 Activities interact with Azure Data Lake Storage through the connection and are intended to be used as sources (to provide data in an operation) or targets (to consume data in an operation).

-The Azure Data Lake Storage connector is accessed from the design component palette's Connectivity tab (see Connectors in Design Component Palette).
+The Azure Data Lake Storage connector is accessed from the design component palette's Connections tab (see Design Component Palette).

 This connector can be used only with Private Agents.
 In addition, it is a Connector SDK-based connector, which may be referred to by Jitterbit when communicating changes made to connectors built with the Connector SDK.

 - Getting Started: Initial steps for establishing a connection.